 Federal laws require the Company to provide a Certificate of Group Health Plan Coverage outlining your coverage under the Plan and showing the dates you were covered by this Plan.
-This certificate is sent to you by Aon Hewitt.
+This certificate is sent to you by the Benefits Service Center (Aon Hewitt).

 If you waive COBRA Continuation of Coverage and then decide that you want to elect to continue coverage within your 60-day election period, you may only obtain coverage effective after you notify the Plan Administrator.
-If you want to revoke your prior waiver, you must notify Aon Hewitt before your 60-day election period expires.
+If you want to revoke your prior waiver, you must notify the Benefits Service Center (Aon Hewitt) before your 60-day election period expires.